Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

 Row houses and other attached homes are the single most common housing type in Chester, accounting for 61.79% of the city's housing units.
 Other types of housing that are prevalent in Chester include large apartment complexes or high rise apartments ( 15.27%), duplexes, homes converted to apartments or other small apartment buildings ( 12.56%), and a few single-family detached homes ( 10.10%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 Renters dominate Chester's housing market, and most live in three of four bedroom dwellings, chiefly found in row houses and other attached homes.